2016 Brasil Tennis Cup

-The 2016 Brasil Tennis Cup was a women's tennis tournament played on outdoor hard courts.
-It was the 4th edition of the Brasil Tennis Cup, a WTA International tournaments of the 2016 WTA Tour.
+The 2016 Brasil Tennis Cup was a women's professional tennis tournament played on outdoor hard courts.
+It was the fourth edition of the Brasil Tennis Cup and part of the WTA International category of the 2016 WTA Tour.
 It took place in Florianópolis, Brazil from July 31 to August 5, 2016.
+Second-seeded Irina-Camelia Begu won the singles title.